exploratoria/exploratoria.github.io/README.md

-# explorato.github.io
+# exploratorio.github.io

-Welcome to the explorato home page
+Welcome to the Exploratorio home page!